 Part of the joy of these cakes is the crisp, caramelised coating.
 To achieve this, the cakes will need to be baked until quite brown and golden, but not so much that they are burnt.
 Check the colour after the specified time in the recipe and, if you need to bake them for longer, keep checking at 5 minute intervals or so.

-If you don’t own a copper or silicone cannelés mould, at a pinch, you could use a non-stick mini Bundt tin or a muffin tin and follow the same instructions as for the copper moulds.
+If you don’t own a copper or silicone cannelés moulds, at a pinch, you could use a non-stick mini Bundt pan or a muffin pan and follow the same instructions as for the copper moulds.

 All recipes on this website state temperatures for a regular oven (i.e. a conventional oven without fan).
 If you have a convection oven with a fan, please consult the manufacturer’s handbook on how to adjust the temperature and baking time accordingly.